curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-2.md

 ## Prerequisites

 Before proceeding to the rest of this guide, there are some system packages that you need to install.
-Add the packages to `environment.systemPackages` option in "configuration.nix" and run `# nixos-rebuild switch` to install them.

 ```
-  environment.systemPackages = with pkgs; [
-    dnsutils usbguard magic-wormhole p7zip google-authenticator
-  ];
+$ nix-env -f '<nixpkgs>' -iA google-authenticator p7zip usbguard wormhole-william
 ```

 ## Disable mutableUsers